AndyObtiva/abstract_feature_branch/README.md

-If you've used abstract feature branching in CSS or JS files via ERB, setting environment variable overrides won't affect them as you need asset recompilation in addition to it, which can only be triggered by changing a CSS or JS file and redeploying on Heroku (hint: even if it's just a minor change to force it).
+If you've used abstract feature branching in CSS or JS files via ERB, setting environment variable overrides won't affect them as you need asset recompilation in addition to it, which can only be triggered by changing a CSS or JS file and redeploying on Heroku (even if it's just a minor change to force it).
 In any case, environment variable overrides have been recommended above as an emergency or temporary measure.
-If there is a need to rely on environment variable overrides to alter the style or JavaScript behavior of a page back and forth without a redeploy, one solution is to do additional abstract feature branching in HTML templates (e.g. ERB or HAML templates) to link to different CSS classes or invoke different JavaScript methods per branch of HTML for example.
+If there is a need to rely on environment variable overrides to alter the style or JavaScript behavior of a page back and forth without a redeploy, **one solution** is to do additional abstract feature branching in HTML templates (e.g. ERB or [HAML](http://haml.info) to link to different stylesheets and JS files, use different CSS classes, or invoke different JavaScript methods per branch of HTML for example.

 Feature Configuration Load Order
 --------------------------------